Objective comparison of methods to decode anomalous diffusion: Introduction

 In typical experiments aimed at understanding diffusion, the available data consists of trajectories of a tracer, such as a molecule in a cell, a stock price in the stock market, a foraging animal in its environment.
 The aim is to extract from these trajectories information about properties of the tracer and of the medium where its motion takes place, namely to infer the anomalous diffusion exponent $\alpha$, to determine the underlying diffusion model and, finally, to determine whether these properties change over time and space.

 The first crucial step to characterize the tracer's motion is the determination of the anomalous diffusion exponent $\alpha$ (Task 1, Fig.~\ref{fig:summary_andi}c).
 It is typically estimated by fitting the MSD to a power law~\cite{kepten2015guidelines}.
-Traditionally, the MSD is defined as the ensemble average over a group of tracers (EA-MSD, \hyperlink{sec:methods_h}{Methods}, Eq.~\eqref{eq:eamsd}), in analogy to the solution to Fick's second law for the spreading of a bunch of particles in a homogeneous medium~\cite{metzler2014anomalous}.
-When long tracks are available, the MSD can be instead obtained as a time average from the trajectory of a single tracer (TA-MSD, \hyperlink{sec:methods_h}{Methods}, Eq.~\eqref{eq:tamsd}).
-While seemingly a straightforward procedure, determining $\alpha$ from the MSD can introduce significant errors and biases: i) the accuracy of the estimation depends on fluctuations, which can only be reduced by increasing the number of tracers (for EA-MSD) or the length of the trajectory (for TA-MSD), which is often not possible because of practical constraints; ii) the value of $\alpha$ is biased by noise, such as the localization precision of experimental trajectories~\cite{chenouard2014objective}, which needs to be estimated independently to introduce a proper correction~\cite{martin2002apparent, kepten2015guidelines}; iii) while for a stationary motion in a homogeneous medium, EA-MSD and TA-MSD have the same $\alpha$, several systems are intrinsically heterogeneous and non-stationary~\cite{weigel2011ergodic, manzo2015weak}, which can lead to non-ergodicity (i.e., the non-equivalence of time and ensemble averages) and thus invalidate the use of TA-MSD to determine the exponent.
+Traditionally, the MSD is defined as the ensemble average over a group of tracers (EA-MSD, Equation~\eqref{eq:eamsd}), in analogy to the solution to Fick's second law for the spreading of a bunch of particles in a homogeneous medium~\cite{metzler2014anomalous}.
+When long tracks are available, the MSD can be instead obtained as a time average from the trajectory of a single tracer (TA-MSD, Equation~\eqref{eq:tamsd}).
+While seemingly a straightforward procedure, determining $\alpha$ from the MSD can introduce significant errors and biases: i) the accuracy of the estimation depends on fluctuations, which can only be reduced by increasing the number of tracers (for EA-MSD) or the length of the trajectory (for TA-MSD), which is often not possible because of practical constraints; ii) the value of $\alpha$ is biased by noise, such as the localization precision of experimental trajectories~\cite{chenouard2014objective}, which needs to be estimated independently to introduce a proper correction~\cite{martin2002apparent, kepten2015guidelines}; iii) while for a stationary motion in a homogeneous medium, EA-MSD and TA-MSD have the same exponent, several systems are intrinsically heterogeneous and non-stationary~\cite{weigel2011ergodic, manzo2015weak}, which can lead to non-ergodicity (i.e., the non-equivalence of time and ensemble averages).
+Typically, the exponent $\alpha$ of the EA-MSD characterizes the physical properties of the systems (e.g., the trapping time distribution in CTRW or the time-dependence of diffusivity in SBM).
+However, in several non-ergodic systems, the TA-MSD shows a linear behavior with respect to the timelag in the long time limit even when $\alpha \neq 1$~\cite{metzler2014anomalous}; iv) the behavior of the MSD at short times or timelags might differ from its asymptotic limit~\cite{metzler2014anomalous}, thus long trajectories are required for the correct estimation of $\alpha$.

 The second critical issue is to determine the underlying diffusion model (Task 2, Fig.~\ref{fig:summary_andi}c), which is related to its driving physical mechanism.
 Here, difficulties arise because the calculation of the MSD is not very informative, since different models provide curves with the same scaling exponent.
 Other statistical parameters have been proposed for this task and algorithms based on the combination of several estimators allow to distinguish between pairs of models~\cite{magdziarz2009fractional, meroz2013test, chen2017anomalous, schwarzl2017quantifying}, but there is no general consensus on how to unambiguously determine the underlying diffusion model from a trajectory.